 Moses continues with Israel’s history and recalls their first act of obedience since they left Horeb.
 As the Israelites finally decided to obey God’s command to set out for the wilderness, God instructed them to be respectful of the Edomites, their kinsmen.
-Having given the Edomites their portions, God wanted the Israelites to conquer only what He had promised to give to them.

 As Moses continues his history lesson, he reminds the Israelites of God’s command not to molest the Moabites because, like the Edomites, they are Israel’s kinsmen.
 Their land was allocated to them by the LORD.